codalogic/exodep/README.md

 (As `$path` is included as part of the default URI template expansion, this has the effect of the two files having the same name.)

+## exec

+Causes a shell command to be executed.
+It's probably a good idea to use this command with the `windows`, `linux` or `osx` conditional commands.

+Example:

+    linux exec make

 ## windows, linux, osx

 `windows`, `linux` and `osx` are command pre-fixes that allow conditional